Free Delivery Free Delivery on all orders!

 The Book of Humans

-In this thrilling tour of the animal kingdom, Adam Rutherford tells the story of how we became the unique creatures we are today.
-Illuminated by the latest scientific discoveries, THE BOOK OF HUMANS is a dazzling compendium of what unequivocally fixes us as animals, and reveals how we are extraordinary among them.
+Presented as a tour of the animal kingdom, this book tells the story of how humans became the creatures we are today.
+Drawing on recent scientific discoveries, it is described as a compendium of what fixes us as animals, while also setting out how humans are extraordinary among them.

 A Brief History of Everyone Who Ever Lived